Banke National Park

 Banke National Park is located in the Lumbini Province and was established in 2010 as Nepal’s tenth national park after its recognition as a "Gift to the Earth".
-The protected area covers an area of 550 km2 with most parts falling on the Churia range.
-The park is surrounded by a buffer zone of 344 km2 in the districts of Banke, Salyan and Dang.
+The protected area covers an area of 550 km2 with most parts falling in the Sivalik Hills.
+The park is surrounded by a buffer zone of 344 km2 in the districts of Banke, Salyan and Dang Deukhuri Districts.

-Together with the neighboring Bardia National Park, the coherent protected area of 1518 km2 represents the Tiger Conservation Unit (TCU) Bardia-Banke.
+Together with the neighbouring Bardia National Park, the coherent protected area of 1518 km2 represents the Tiger Conservation Unit (TCU) Bardia-Banke.

 Vegetation

 The vegetation in Banke National Park is composed of at least 113 tree species, 107 herbal species and 85 shrub and climber species.
 Common species include sal, axlewood, Semecarpus anacardium, khair, andTerminalia alata.

 Fauna

-The protected area holds tiger and four-horned antelope.
-In 2014, a ruddy mongoose was recorded for the first time in the protected area.
+Banke National Park holds Bengal tigers and four-horned antelopes.
+In 2014, a ruddy mongoose was recorded for the first time in the national park.